Wazuh

 docker compose --file /var/ossec/integrations/ESET-Integration-Wazuh/docker-compose.yml up -d --build --force-recreate |

-To prevent storage overload, moving the log data to an archive and cleaning up the eset_integration.log file or any other method of data retention and management is recommended. |
+To prevent storage overload, we recommend that you move the log data to an archive and clean up the eset_integration.log file or use a different data retention and management method. |

 Integration verification